-In April 2011, we entered into a Securities Purchase Agreement with certain institutional investors, including a fund affiliated with Kevin Tang, who is on our board of directors, for a private placement of up to \$4.5 million in Senior Secured Convertible Notes due 2021 (the "Notes").
-Pursuant to the Purchase Agreement, the Company may issue up to \$4.5 million aggregate principal amount of Notes, which are convertible into shares of the Company's common stock at a rate of 25,000 shares for every \$1,000 of principal and accrued interest due under the Notes (the "Conversion Shares").
-On May 2, 2011, the Company received approximately \$1.4 million at the initial closing, net of financing costs.
-The Purchasers may also purchase up to an additional \$3.0 million aggregate principal amount of notes from time to time, with such right expiring upon the second anniversary of the initial closing date.
+In April 2011, we entered into a Securities Purchase Agreement (the Purchase Agreement) with certain institutional investors (the Purchasers), including a fund affiliated with Kevin Tang, who is on our Board of Directors, for a private placement of up to \$4.5 million in Senior Secured Convertible Notes due 2021 (the Notes).
+Pursuant to the Purchase Agreement, the Company may issue up to \$4.5 million aggregate principal amount of Notes, which are convertible into shares of the Company's common stock at a rate of 25,000 shares for every \$1,000 of principal and accrued interest due under the Notes (the Conversion Shares).
+The initial funding from the bridge loan was approximately \$1.3 million, net of financing costs.
+The Purchasers may also purchase up to an additional \$3.0 million aggregate principal amount of Notes from time to time, with such right expiring upon the second anniversary of the initial closing date.